[Workbench] Trash button on collection uses "delete" API instead of setting expires_at/trash_at

 Changed projects controller to call destroy method on every item removed.
 When removing a collection, also reparent it to the home project so that the project can be eventually deleted.

-#14 Updated by Lucas Di Pentima almost 3 years ago
+#14 Updated by Lucas Di Pentima about 3 years ago

 Test run: https://ci.curoverse.com/job/developer-run-tests/159/